VaradanLab/InFlo/readme.md

  * Gene Expression File
  * Somatic Copy Number File
  * Methylation Data File
 #### Users must note that for running the InFlo All the three Input files should have same rows and columns in the same order.

+ * SAMPLE_INFORMATION : This File consisting of information if sample is "Tumor" or "Normal"
 ________________________________________________________________

-#### Pathway Files : InFlo requires the the pathways information to be provided in a tab delimited file.
+#### Pathway Files
+ InFlo requires the the pathways information to be provided in a tab delimited file.
 This file consists of the Nodes Information followed  by the Interactions.
-Kindly check the example Pathways provided the the <Home>/pathways.zip File.
+Kindly check the example Pathways provided the <Home>/pathways.zip File.

+* User will also need to provide a list of Pathways they want to analyse.
+This file consists of the following columns to be Provided by User.
+  * PID [Numeric]	: Its a unique ID for the pathway
+  * FileName [Character] : Filename for the Pathway
+  * Pathway_Name :  Name of the Pathway

+ Kindly check the example Pathway Information File provided the <Home>/examples_files/TEST_Pathway_Info_Short.txt File.
 ________________________________________________________________

 ## Running InFlo